bioball/bioball.github.io/_posts/2014-03-21-private-variables-and-breaking-loops.md

 date: 2014-03-21 14:29:00
 ---

-Here's two things that I don't very commonly see used in JavaScript applications, but may come in extremely useful.
+Here are two things that I don't very commonly see used in JavaScript applications, but may come in extremely useful.

 ## "Private variables" variables for pseudoclasses